learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Communications Panel for Admin (CommModule)
 -------------------------------------------

-This module allows you to use the Web site to send e-mail to participants in your programs.
+This module allows you to use the Web site to send email to participants in your programs.
 You first select the list of recipients and then enter the message title and text.
 There are many options for selecting recipients, either a basic list (single criteria) and combination list (multiple criteria combined with Boolean logic).
 Be aware that for technical reasons, combination lists often do not contain the set of users you are expecting (this will be addressed in a future release).
-Please check that the number of recipients look reasonable before sending an e-mail.
+Please check that the number of recipients look reasonable before sending an email.
 You can use the "recipient checklist" feature to see specific users.

-To send an HTML e-mail (e.g. with images and formatting), begin your e-mail text with <html> and end it with </html>.
+To send an HTML email (e.g. with images and formatting), begin your email text with <html> and end it with </html>.
 Besides using proper HTML code in the message text, please test send the message to yourself (before sending to a larger list) so you can verify that the message displays properly.

 Cybersource Credit Card Module
 ------------------------------